Skip to main content

 WHERE department = 'IT';

-This computes the average salary only for IT employees.
+This computes the average salary only for IT employees - the WHERE clause filters first, then aggregates.

 Handling NULLs in Aggregations

-Aggregate functions ignore NULLs, except COUNT(*), which counts all rows regardless of NULL values.
+Most aggregate functions ignore NULLs, except COUNT(*), which counts all rows regardless of NULL values.
+This is important to keep in mind!

 Example: